More about Google cloud database

 With the help of NetApp Cloud Volumes ONTAP as a management layer on top of the Google Cloud deployment, many of these concerns can be addressed.
-Cloud Volumes ONTAP includes a number of benefits including:
+Cloud Volumes ONTAP provides:

-- Fine control over the database configuration and components, which is not available with managed database services.
+- Fine control over the database configuration and components, which is not available with managed database services like Cloud SQL.

 - Enabling the usage of any database engine, from standbys like Oracle and MySQL to newer NoSQL flavors like Mongo DB and MariaDB.

 - Intelligent caching capabilities to reduce latency whenever and wherever the data needs to be accessed.